 Or does it?

-We can't change the inevitability that is winter.
-However, what we can change is the connotations that it brings.
-It's all semantics really if we just look at two words:
+change is the connotations that it brings.
+It's all semantics really if we just

 Winter